-The use of brachytherapy is integral to the treatment of many malignancies, especially gynecologic, eye, head and neck, sarcomas, bronchus and trachea, central nervous system, gastrointestinal, and genitourinary malignancies [8-12, 20-22].
+The use of brachytherapy is integral to the treatment of many malignancies, especially gynecologic, eye, head and neck, sarcomas, bronchus and trachea, central nervous system (CNS), gastrointestinal, and genitourinary malignancies [8-12,21,22].
 LDR prostate brachytherapy is discussed in the ACR-ABS-ASTRO Practice Parameter for Transperineal Permanent Brachytherapy of Prostate Cancer [7].
-Patient selection and eligibility criteria should follow disease site-specific stages and criteria and focus on tumor location, size, and type.
 Temporary and permanent techniques can be used, depending on the clinical presentation as well as the experience, preference, and expertise of the treating physician.

-In recent years, HDR brachytherapy has become more commonly used in many locales, and details of brachytherapy indications are included in the ACR-ABS-ARS Practice Parameter for the Performance of Radionuclide-Based High-Dose Rate Brachytherapy [2].
-LDR brachytherapy remains an appropriate method of dose delivery in clinical situations in which brachytherapy is indicated [18, 23].
-PDR brachytherapy is another method of brachytherapy delivery that employs equipment similar to that used for HDR but with a lower activity source that has similar shielding requirements to LDR; treatment is delivered in periodic pulses usually over 1 or more days.
+In recent years, HDR brachytherapy has become more commonly used in many locales, and details of brachytherapy indications are included in the HDR practice parameter.
+LDR brachytherapy remains an appropriate method of dose delivery in clinical situations in which brachytherapy is indicated [23,24].
+PDR brachytherapy is another method of brachytherapy delivery that employs equipment similar to that used for HDR but with a lower activity source that has similar shielding requirements to LDR; treatment is delivered in periodic pulses usually over one or more days.